Is Eczema Keeping Your Baby Up At Night? Here's How to Help!

 Bathe and Moisturize Before Bed

 Give your little one an eczema-friendly bath before bedtime.
-After bathing, be sure to apply a fragrance-free moisturizer safe for sensitive skin to lock in moisture and help rehydrate their skin.
+After bathing, be sure to apply a fragrance-free moisturizer safe for sensitive skin to lock in moisture and help rehydrate the skin.
 Moisturizing within three minutes after bathing is ideal.

 Test Your Baby’s Gut Microbiome

-Tiny Health’s Baby Gut Test can help you determine whether your baby has a microbiome signature for eczema or an increased risk of developing eczema, from a gut microbiome point of view.
+Tiny Health’s baby gut test can help you determine whether your baby has a microbiome signature for eczema or an increased risk of developing eczema, from a gut microbiome point of view.
 This test can help uncover any underlying imbalances in the gut that may be contributing to symptoms and allows you to implement changes early.

 Consult Your Pediatrician